 If a child or family you are helping can benefit from the MFLC program then,

-1. Suggest the family contacts MFLC program through their child’s school, an installation’s School Liaison Office (SLO), Child Development Center, Youth and Teen Center, or Military Family Support Office.
-The MFLC program is clearly, a valuable resource for families, especially since children who have a parent in the National Guard or a Reserve unit can also access their services.
+1. Suggest the family contact the MFLC program through their child’s school, an installation’s School Liaison Office (SLO), Child Development Center, Youth and Teen Center, or Military Family Support Office.
+The MFLC program is clearly a valuable resource for families, especially since children who have a parent in the National Guard or a Reserve unit can also access their services.

 2. MFLC contacts are often listed on an installation’s website-or use our Interactive Maps or contact the Branch for specific installation information.